 Discover with these two activities the best that Terceira island has to offer.
 In one of the best activities of the Azores archipelago, you will have the opportunity to visit the western part of the island and enjoy fantastic landscapes!

 You will have the opportunity to explore fascinating places like Algar do Carvão, Monte Brasil, Biscoitos, the Wine Museum, etc.

-In the eastern part of the island (affiliated link), you can admire the most beautiful viewpoint in Terceira, Praia da Vitória and the natural pools.
+In the eastern part of the island, you can admire the most beautiful viewpoint in Terceira, Praia da Vitória and the natural pools.

 Terceira island natural treasures (affiliate link)

-During this three-hour activity, you will have the opportunity to explore some of the most beautiful places mentioned in this article.
+During this four-hour activity, you will have the opportunity to explore some of the most beautiful places mentioned in this article.

-In addition to being able to visit the most beautiful viewpoint on the island, this activity will give you the possibility to explore Algar do Carvão, Furnas do Enxofre and Monte Brasil.
+In addition to being able to visit the most beautiful viewpoint on the island, this activity will give you the possibility to explore Algar do Carvão and Furnas do Enxofre.